apache/doris-website/docs/admin-manual/data-admin/ccr/performance.md

 under the License.
 -->

 The performance data in this document is based on the default configuration.
-If you are facing high network latency or high throughput write scenarios, you can refer to the operation manual (../manual.md) for optimization.
+If you are facing high network latency or high throughput write scenarios, you can refer to [the operation manual] (manual.md) for optimization.

 ## Test Dataset
 - **Dataset**: TPC-H 1T